Russian Gazprom Starts Production of Smotr-V Satellites: What is Known About Them

-Gazprom SPKA facilities will also produce equipment for Roscosmos and other customers
+Gazprom SPKA facilities will also produce devices for Roscosmos and other customers

-Gazprom's Smotr-V Earth remote sensing satellites are one step closer to reality.
-The Gazprom SPKA enterprise for the production of spacecraft will begin operations in July.
-The first satellites will be created in cooperation with partners: private companies whose names are not disclosed.
+Gazprom's Smotr-V Earth remote sensing satellites have become one step closer.
+The Gazprom SPKA enterprise for the production of spacecraft will start operating in July.
+The first satellites will be created in cooperation with partners: private companies, the names of which are not disclosed.

-As Sergey Masalov, First Deputy General Director of Gazprom SPKA, stated at a meeting of the interdepartmental commission on the use of the results of space activities, the plant will be launched "in two weeks."
+According to Sergey Masalov, First Deputy General Director of Gazprom SPKA, at a meeting of the interdepartmental commission on the use of the results of space activities, the plant will be launched "in two weeks."
 Product testing will begin in August.

-We are currently [discussing plans] with colleagues from private companies — they plan to produce two satellites per week in 2025.
+Now [we are discussing plans] with colleagues from private companies — they plan to reach two satellites per week in 2025.

 Sergey Masalov, First Deputy General Director of Gazprom SPKA

-At this rate, the plan is to produce one hundred small devices per year.
+At this rate, it is expected to reach the production of one hundred small devices per year.

 The project to create satellites from PJSC Gazprom Neft became known in the fall of 2020.
-It was assumed that by 2022, a spacecraft assembly plant (SPKA) of Gazprom SPKA LLC would be built in Shchelkovo near Moscow.
-It was intended to produce not only Smotr-V Earth remote sensing satellites, but also other civilian spacecraft for Roscosmos and other customers.
+It was assumed that by 2022, an assembly production of spacecraft (SPKA) of Gazprom SPKA LLC would be erected in Shchelkovo near Moscow.
+It was supposed to produce not only Smotr-V Earth remote sensing satellites.
+Other civilian spacecraft were also planned in the interests of Roscosmos and other customers.

 In 2024, the first copies of the Shchelkovo satellites were to be produced at the enterprise's facilities.
-By 2035, Gazprom stated that it planned to launch fourteen of its own satellites into orbit: eight Yamal satellites and six Smotr-V satellites.
+And by 2035, Gazprom stated that it plans to launch fourteen of its own satellites into orbit: eight Yamal satellites and six Smotr-V satellites.

 Smotr-V